Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Image Quality Under Attacks

 \para{LPIPS and PSNR indicators.} To complement the evaluation of attack performance, we also assess the visual quality of adversarially perturbed images.
 We report LPIPS, a perceptual similarity metric, and PSNR, a pixel-level fidelity measure, as two widely adopted indicators of image quality under perturbations.
 Tables~\ref{tab:removal_attacks_lpips} and~\ref{tab:removal_attacks_psnr} summarize the results for removal attacks, while Tables~\ref{tab:forgery_attacks_lpips} and~\ref{tab:forgery_attacks_psnr} present the corresponding results for forgery attacks.
 Across both attack goals and all attack types and MFD methods, LPIPS values remain below 0.05 and PSNR values consistently exceed 35~dB, indicating that adversarial perturbations preserve high image fidelity.

 \para{Example Images.} As an example, Figure~\ref{fig:attack_visualization} provides a comprehensive visualization of successful removal attacks against the Song24-Freq MFD method across different generative models and attack strategies.
-The grid structure clearly illustrates how various attack types (W3, B1, and B2 with different perturbation techniques) perform on different target models, with each cell showing the original image, the perturbed result, and the scaled difference map.
+The grid structure clearly illustrates how various attack types (W3, B1, and B2 with different perturbation techniques) perform on different target models, with each cell showing the original image, the perturbed result, and the difference, which has been scaled to improve visibility.
 This visualization demonstrates the effectiveness of different attack strategies in removing model fingerprints while preserving the visual quality of the generated images.
-The difference images, scaled for visibility, reveal the spatial distribution of perturbations introduced by each attack method.
+The difference images show the spatial distribution of perturbations introduced by each attack.